 Many thanks to everyone who were part of arranging both events including setting up and clearing away, and of course to our friend and Minister Debbie who didn’t really know what she was letting herself in for.
 Roll on 2018.

 Following the great evening with Roger Jones at the Acorn Centre, Bilton Grange, Jean Gray has had a letter from Roger saying how much he and the team enjoyed their visit here in Hull.
 He wanted to thank everyone involved in presenting and presenting the evening, and those who attended.

 Come and try a craft of your choice, to refresh your skills or learn something new.
 Meetings are from February to November every second Wednesday each month at Ings Library, and every second Thursday each month at Central Library from 10 am to 12 noon.
 Also at Bransholme Methodist Church every Tuesday 9.30am to 11.30 am.

-Details from Linda Whitton in church or on tel.
-783517.
+Details from Linda Whitton in church.